The key stages in drawing up an effective Car Policy

 • Are certain makes of car excluded?

-• Should our policy include mandatory options?
+• Should our policy include compulsory options?

 • Do we choose additional services to include in our contracts (accident insurance, telematics, etc.)?